RC1140/rc1140.github.com/braindumps/dotjs.md

 While the script is fairly clean and short i really think that it could have been implemented a bit cleaner by loading the ssl cert from an external file instead of script the script.
-Although this self encasulation is reasonably usefull.
+Although this self encapsulation is reasonably useful.

 I will also need to do more testing to determine why the author chose to use ssl when hosting the server since the cert is distributed with the extension changing the cert is easy enough.

-This ends the files in the bi folder , as usual its pretty clean and effecient.
+This ends the files in the bi folder , as usual its pretty clean and efficient.

 Extension folder
 -------------------